 Outside employment may constitute a conflict of interest if it places an employee in the position of appearing to represent HHS, involves services substantially similar to those HHS provides or is considering making available, or lessens the efficiency, alertness or productivity normally expected of employees on their jobs.
-Outside employment may also constitute a conflict of interest if individuals perform services either for (I) individuals or entities (e.g., physicians) whose services are employed by
+Outside employment may also constitute a conflict of interest if individuals perform services either for (I) individuals or entities (e.g., physicians) whose services are employed by HHS or who may refer patients to HHS, or for any individuals or entities that provide services for or employ such individuals or entities, or (2) individuals or entities to which HHS patients may be referred (e.g., providers of ancillary services).
+All outside employment that raises any question in this regard must be disclosed to HHS and approved in advance by an appropriate administrator.

-SUBJECT: Corporate Compliance Program: Business Interactions With Vendors & Potential Reference N0:205 Date Created: 03/26/2015 Referral Sources Ver: 2 Last Review Date: 06/24/2015 Page 7 of 9 Subcategory: Administrative
+SUBJECT: Corporate Compliance Program: Business Reference Original Date Created:

+Interactions With Vendors & Potential N0:205 09/01/1987

+Referral Sources Last Review Date:

+Ver: 4 04/08/2025

+Page 7 of 8 Subcategory:

+Compliance/Governance